Marine Weather Services

 The Money Trail – Cairns to Gove

 Three months sitting out the wet season we were ready to set sail.
-We’d spent the time in Cairns enjoying the beautiful area from the coast to the hinterland, we relished the long hard rains that refreshed and revitalised the area - the greens so rich, the water was abundant, the rivers and falls so full - everything is so alive it’s a great time to enjoy Cains.
+We’d spent the time in Cairns enjoying the beautiful area from the coast to the hinterland, we relished the long hard rains that refreshed and revitalised the area - the greens so rich, the water was abundant, the rivers and falls so full - everything is so alive it’s a great time to enjoy Cairns.

 Our pockets also felt this abundance: so much to do, to see… the restaurants, the shops, and the magnificent drives.
 I’d picked up a little work, but not enough to replenish our sadly depleting sailing fund.
 What next?
 We’d heard that there were plenty of well paying jobs to be had in Gove up in the Territory, so that was our plan to make our way across the gulf and see what it had to offer.